 - enable a high level of automation to be able to cope with the massive amounts of data and extremely granular planning needed,

 - are able to make use of all available planning information and data.
-For example by applying machine learning to forecasting of promotions to capture the impact of the type of promotion and products, price and display,
+For example by applying machine learning to weather-based sales forecasting to uncover relationships between demand and weather,

 - support demand planning and forecasting for multiple purposes, such as forecasting for both fulfillment as well as for workforce optimization, and

 - provide the flexibility needed to be able to adapt to a continuously changing business environment.

 Despite the challenging nature of online grocery retail, it is expected that traditional grocery retailers will continue to expand their online operations.
 However, what is clear is that protecting and growing margins will become even more challenging as grocers deal with growing price competition and rising labor costs.